Scroll down for latest news and download this weeks pew sheets

 *During school holidays, our usual Midweek Choral Evensong reverts to Said Evening Prayer and takes place in the Holy Trinity Chapel.

-Find out about our choirs including how to join by clicking here.
+- Download the current Choir Music list here Find out about our choirs including how to join by clicking here.

 Latest News